Wales national rugby union team: Home stadium

+In the Autumn of 2020, Wales played home matches at the Parc y Scarlets due to the Millennium Stadium being used as the Dragon's Heart Hospital - a temporary hospital setup during the COVID-19 pandemic.

 Record

 Six Nations

 Wales compete annually in the Six Nations Championship, which is played against five other European nations: England, France, Ireland, Italy, and Scotland.
 The Six Nations started as the Home Nations Championship in 1883, as a contest between the four component nations of the United Kingdom.
 Wales first won it in 1893, when they achieved a Triple Crown.
 Wales have won the tournament outright 28 times, and shared 12 other victories.
 Their longest wait between championships was 11 years (1994–2005).
 Wales first won a Grand Slam in 1908 – although France did not officially join the Five Nations until 1910 – and their first Six Nations Grand Slam in 2005.
 Their most recent Grand Slam was won in 2019 with victory over Ireland on the final day of the Six Nations tournament.
 Their most recent Triple Crown was won in 2021 with victory over England in the third round of the Six Nations tournament.
-In 2024 Wales received the wooden spoon for the first time in 21 years.
+In 2024 Wales received the wooden spoon for the first time in 21 years and replicated this with a second successive wooden spoon the following year.